pan-dora/apix-image-services/acrepo-connector-idiomatic-mysql/README.md

-Amherst College ID Mapping Service (PostgreSQL)
+Amherst College ID Mapping Service (MySQL)
 ===============================================

 This service implements a database backend for the ID Mapping Service